Medicare and SEBB benefits while employed

 • Hospice services.

-As a school employee, you will be automatically enrolled in Medicare Part A, if you are eligible, once you start receiving Social Security payments.
+As a school employee, you will be automatically enrolled in Medicare Part A, if you are age 65 or older and receive Social Security benefits.

-Medicare Part A has no monthly premium if you or your spouse paid Medicare taxes for a certain amount of time while working.
+Medicare Part A has no monthly premium if you or your spouse worked and paid Medicare taxes for at least 10 years.
 Contact Medicare with questions.

 Medicare Part B Medical Insurance